会议特色 Conference Highlights

 |议题：贫困与不平等||Poverty and Inequality|

-Don’t be afraid to speak up, and grab every opportunity to be involved in committee whether it’s through official debate or unmoderate caucauses.
-More importantly, have fun and make friends!
-You’ve got this! 议题详述Although Asia as a whole has made great strides towards improvement in living standards, hundreds of millions are still excluded from the fruits of rapid growth.
+A committee like this requires you to first and foremost know the material well, as without the fundamental knowledge you will find it challenging to contribute to your group in a meaningful way.
+However, what often goes under appreciated is the equally important skill of diplomacy.
+Strong-arming a fellow delegate or attempting to steal the limelight will not lead to an enjoyable conference experience for both you and your fellow delegates.
+But most importantly, please remember that this is a simulation and to enjoy yourself! 议题详述Although Asia as a whole has made great strides towards improvement in living standards, hundreds of millions are still excluded from the fruits of rapid growth.
 Most notably, much of Asia’s population’s continue to lack access to basic social provisions such as healthcare and education, suffer from employment, and remain vulnerable to natural disasters.
 As delegates in the Asian Development Bank council, how can we formulate a proposal to reduce poverty, inequality, and broader vulnerabilities amongst the poor?
 Reform proposals should be at once broad enough to be useful to the ADB member countries, but also narrow enough to be adapted to suit a particular country’s context.
 Other points of contention that bear consideration include the relationship dynamics between governments, NGOs like the ADB and local communities, as well as competing interests between multiple stakeholders of the social development agenda.
 Delegates are encouraged to focus on the substantive debates within development and poverty relief as a whole in order to facilitate constructive debate in council.
 These issues are very current and real, and the persistence of poverty in the region demands an innovative vision, a passionate reform spirit and a committed political will.

 Note: The Asian Development Bank is a single-topic committee. 委员会欢迎信